-The senior thesis is to be approximately 6500-7500 words in length, excluding footnotes or endnotes, bibliography, and block quotations.
+The senior project is to be approximately 6500-7500 words in length, excluding footnotes or endnotes, bibliography, block quotations, images, or reprints of ancient texts.
 This is equal to approximately 25-30 pages in Times New Roman 12-pt type with 1-inch margins.
 In all cases where length is assessed, however, the word count will be preferred over the physical presentation.

-It is recommended that the student submit a finished draft to the thesis adviser approximately two weeks prior to the formal deadline, so that scale can be assessed.
+It is recommended that the student submit a finished draft to the project adviser approximately two weeks prior to the formal deadline, so that scale can be assessed.